 Our MPH program may be undertaken on a full-time or part-time basis.
 The full-time MPH is a 15-month program that begins in a Fall Quarter, usually starting at the end of September, and concludes at the end of the following Fall Quarter, in December.
 The summer is included in the program.
 Courses may also be taken on a flexible part-time schedule which allows professionals to take courses while working.
 Courses are taught in person.

-Students select one of three concentrations: (1) Epidemiology and Global Health, (2) Health Policy, or (3) Data Science.
-All three of our concentrations are grounded in quantitative methods.
+Students select one of four concentrations: (1) Epidemiology and Global Health, (2) Health Policy, (3) Data Science, or (4) Community Health Promotion.
+All four of our concentrations are grounded in quantitative methods.
 Our courses are taught by outstanding University of Chicago faculty, primarily in the Department of Public Health Sciences.
 The mission of Public Health Sciences is to improve the health of human populations and reduce disparities by expanding knowledge of factors that affect health, by advancing diverse methods for carrying out such research, and by training the next generation of innovative public health scholars and professionals.
 We carry out research in Chicago, across the nation, and globally.

 We also have a joint MD – MPH program for students in the University of Chicago’s Pritzker School of Medicine; students apply to the MPH program during their third year of medical school.

 Thank you for your interest in our MPH program.
 We welcome your questions at email@example.com.

 Louis Block Professor of Public Health Sciences